-Daina previously chased breaking news as a stringer for Reuters, covered California’s tech business for the Los Angeles Times and has written about arts, culture and food for the Los Angeles Times and the L.A.
+Daina previously covered commercial real estate at the Los Angeles Business Journal, chased breaking news for Reuters in L.A., covered California’s tech business for the Los Angeles Times and wrote about arts, culture and food for the Los Angeles Times and the L.A.
 Weekly.
-She has also been published in the Jewish Daily Forward, Pacific Standard, Global Post and Sierra Magazine.
+She also wrote for the Jewish Daily Forward, Pacific Standard, Global Post and Sierra Magazine.

 Daina graduated from USC’s Annenberg School in May 2015 with a Journalism Master’s Degree.
 As an Annenberg Graduate Fellow, Daina was Editor-in-Chief of Intersections South L.A., a community news-website dedicated to South Los Angeles, also known as South Central.

-Daina grew up a stone’s throw from the beach in Santa Monica and went on to study literature, writing and Spanish at Occidental College in Eagle Rock.
-She lives in the endlessly fascinating Little Tokyo area of Downtown Los Angeles.
+Daina grew up in Santa Monica and studied literature, writing and Spanish at Occidental College in Eagle Rock.

-When not reporting and writing, Daina dances ballet and tries to catch every rock en español concert between L.A. and Tijuana.
-Also loves to read the L.A.
-Times front to back and drink plum wine fortified with actual plums.
-Heroes?
-Cuban blogger Yoani Sanchez and the late New York Times media columnist, David Carr.
+When not reporting… Daina dances ballet and salsa and tries to catch every rock en español concert between L.A. and Mexico City.
+Loves to read the L.A.
+Times from cover to cover and drink Japanese plum wine fortified with actual plums.

 Email Daina at firstname.lastname@example.org.